 There are many different types of motorcycles out there.
-And it's important to get the right kind of insurance for your bike, whether it's a sport bike, cruiser or even a scooter.
+And it's essential to get the right kind of insurance for your bike, whether it's a sport bike, cruiser, or even a scooter.

 The type of insurance coverage you can get will differ from state to state, as will the cost and minimum requirements.
-Depending on the type of bike and riding you do, the insurance you want may vary as well.
+Depending on your bike type and riding, the insurance you want may also vary.

 Luckily, Harley-Davidson Insurance has a lot of insurance options for our riders that offer protection for all types of bikes and motorcycles at affordable rates that won't break your wallet.

-Our policies cover you from damage on the road and in storage, theft, vandalism, and more.
+Our policies may provide protection for damage on the road and in storage, theft, vandalism, and more.

 Here are some of the most popular motorcycle types that we insure: